Generalized BSDE With 2-Reflecting Barriers and Stochastic Quadratic Growth

-As a first application we deal with the Dynkin game associated with $L$, $U$, $\xi$ and $Q$ with payoff:

-The setting of this problem is the following.
-There are two players labelled player 1 and player 2.
-Player 1 chooses the stopping time $\lambda$, player 2 chooses the stopping time $\sigma$, and $J(\lambda, \sigma)$ represents the amount paid by player 1 to player 2.
-It is the conditional expectation $\E\bigg(F(J(\lambda, \sigma))\mid {\cal \F}_{t}\big)$ of this random payoff that player 1 tries to minimize and player 2 tries to maximize.
-The game stops when one player decides to stop, that is, at the stopping time $\lambda\wedge \sigma$ before time $T$ or at $T$ if $\lambda = \sigma =T$.
-The problem is to find a fair strategy of stopping times $(\lambda^*, \sigma^*)$ for player 1 and player 2 such that

-We show that this game is closely related to the notion of the solution of our BSDE as it is done in \cite{CK}.
-Moreover we prove the existence of this fair strategy under conditions out of the scope of the known results on the subject of the connection between RBSDE and Dynkin games, \it{e.g.} the barriers $L$ and $U$ are just $L^1$-integrable.

-Our result is applied also in mathematical finance when we deal with American game option or a game contingent claim which is a contract between a seller $A$ and a buyer $B$ which can be terminated by $A$ and exercised by $B$ at any time $t\in [0, T]$ up to a maturity date when the contract is terminated anyway.
-The buyer pays an initial amount which guarantees him a wealth $(L_t)_{t\leq T}$.
-The buyer can exercise when he wants before the maturity $T$ of the option.
-If he decides to exercise at $\sigma$ he gets an amount $L_{\sigma}$.
-On the other hand, if the seller choose $\lambda$ as termination time he pays an amount $U_{\lambda}$.
-Now if the seller and the buyer decide together to stop the contract at the same time $\sigma$ then $B$ gets a reward $Q_{\sigma}1_{\{ \sigma < T \}} + \xi 1_{\{ \sigma = T \}}$.
+By means of an exponential change, the proof of our main result consists in establishing first a correspondence between our GRBSDE and another GRBSDE whose coefficients are more tractable.
+We show that the existence of solutions for our initial GRBSDE is equivalent to the existence of solutions for the auxiliary GRBSDE.
+Since the integrability conditions on parameters are weaker, we make use of approximations and truncations to establish the existence result for the auxiliary GRBSDE.
+The final step consists in justifying the passage to the limit and in identifying the limit as the solution of the auxiliary GRBSDE.